drshahizan/software-engineering/materials/module4/alovey1014/readme.md

 - Security features to ensure the protection of student data and information

 ## System Requirement
-System requirements for a student engagement system can be defined by considering the technical specifications needed to support the functionality of the system.
-Here are some possible system requirements that may be considered:
+When designing a student engagement system solely for students, the system requirements may be focused on meeting the specific needs of this user group.
+Here are some possible system requirements to consider:

-### 1. Hardware requirements
+### 1. User interface requirements
-The system will need to be hosted on a server or servers with sufficient processing power, memory, and storage to support the expected workload.
+The system should have a user-friendly and intuitive interface that is easy to navigate, with clear and concise instructions and prompts to guide users.

-### 2. Software requirements
+### 2. Communication requirements
-The system may require specific software components, such as a web server, a database management system, and other software tools necessary to support the functionality of the system.
+The system should have various communication channels available, such as messaging, email, and push notifications, to allow students to stay connected with each other, instructors, and the institution.

-### 3. Compatibility requirements
+### 3. Collaboration requirements
+The system should have collaborative features, such as discussion forums, group projects, and virtual classrooms, to encourage student interaction and collaboration.

+### 4. Personalization requirements:
+The system should allow students to personalize their experience, such as customizing their dashboard, choosing their preferred notification settings, and accessing personalized recommendations and resources.

+### 5. Analytics requirements
+The system should have analytics capabilities to track student engagement and performance, providing insights to instructors and the institution to help improve the learning experience.

+### 6. Mobile accessibility requirements
-The system should be compatible with various devices, including desktops, laptops, tablets, and smartphones, and across different operating systems and web browsers.
+The system should be designed with mobile accessibility in mind, with responsive design that adapts to various screen sizes and mobile-specific features, such as touch gestures and mobile payment integration.

+### 7. Accessibility requirements
+The system should meet accessibility guidelines to ensure that it can be used by students with disabilities, such as providing support for screen readers, keyboard navigation, and captioning.

-### 4. Security requirements
+### 8. Security requirements
 The system should have strong security measures in place to protect the privacy and security of student data, including encryption and access control.

-### 5. Performance requirements
-The system should be able to handle the expected workload, including high traffic periods, and should be able to perform all functions quickly and efficiently.

-### 6. Availability requirements
-The system should be available 24/7 to ensure that students and faculty can access it whenever they need it, and it should have a backup and disaster recovery plan in place in case of system failure or other issues.

-### 7. Integration requirements
-The system should be able to integrate with other existing systems used by the institution, such as the student information system, learning management system, and other educational software.

-### 8. Testing and maintenance requirements
-The system should undergo regular testing to ensure that it is functioning properly and to identify any issues that need to be addressed.
-It should also have a maintenance plan in place to ensure that it is updated and maintained over time.

 ## Stakeholder
 ### 1. Students